AnyLog-co/documentation/data management/image mapping.md

 The data flow is as follows (and see the diagram above):
 1) Data is published to a broker.
 2) An AnyLog client process is subscribing to the broker (and a topic).
-3) The subscription process (enablrd using `run mqtt client` command) associates a policy to the subscription.
+3) The subscription process (enable using `run mqtt client` command) associates a policy to the subscription.
 4) The policy provides the instructions of the data transformation including how to extract the image data.
 5) The transformation of the source data generates a data structure that updates the relational store and extracts the image data.
 6) The image data is maintained as a file on the operating system or stored in a dedicated database like MongoDB (or both).